ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones

-\Paragraph{Portability to various languages} Analyzing the results from the 9,314 commits that did not time out, missing changes were detected in 2,677 commits (28.7\%).
+Analyzing the results from the 9,314 commits that did not time out, missing changes were detected in 2,677 commits (28.7\%).
 As shown in \cref{f:rq2-detected-changes}, the median number of detected missing changes per commit was 5, the average was 225, the maximum was 53,005, and the total was 602,416.
 Due to the large maximum value, the axis in the figure is cropped at 100.
 As shown in \cref{f:rq2-lang-info}, change suggestions were confirmed for all 34 programming languages used in the study.
 Note that these repositories also included data formats such as JSON, which were not included in the selected 34 languages, and suggestions for them were also observed.
-In conclusion, \textit{ICCheck is capable of assisting with clone synchronization across multiple languages.}